Repost from 2015-2016. Edited, updated, and corrected.

 I am sure you have seen the bumper sticker I am not Perfect Just Forgiven.
 The Christian driver of the car is warning you ahead of time that he plans to drive like a non-Christian.
-As he cuts you off in traffic or changes lanes without a blinker, just remember he is not perfect, but, he is forgiven.
-I am quite certain that there are no perfect people.
-I have met some great examples of human character, but given enough time they will always show that their feet are made of clay.
-In the human realm, perfection does not exist and it seems quite clear to me that perfection does not exist in the spiritual realm either.
+As he cuts you off in traffic or changes lanes without a blinker, remember, he is not perfect, but he is forgiven.
+I am quite sure that there are no perfect people.
+I have met some great examples of human character, but given enough time, they will always show that their feet are made of clay.
+In the human realm, perfection does not exist, and it seems quite clear to me that perfection does not exist in the spiritual realm either.

-My desk drawers are kept in perfect order, though thanks to declining health I’m finding it harder to keep every paper clip and rubber band in its proper place.
+My desk drawers are kept in perfect order, though thanks to declining health, I’m finding it harder to keep every paper clip and rubber band in its proper place.
 My clothes must hang the same way, sorted by type of garment.
-When I buy a newspaper, I have to be the first one who reads it.
+Back in the day, when I bought newspapers, I had to be the first person to read them.
 Why?
-Everyone else messes up the paper.
-I like to read it first, making sure every section is in its proper order.
+Everyone else messed up the paper.
+I liked to read it first, making sure every section was is in its proper order.

 I obsess over the smallest of things.
-If something isn’t working right I will expend hours attempting to fix it.
-I know all about the law of diminishing return, but I just know I can figure it out if I have enough time.
+If something isn’t working right, I will expend hours attempting to fix it.
+I know all about the law of diminishing returns, but I know I can figure it out if I have enough time.
 This approach has served me well in many areas of my life.
-With significant amounts of time invested in figuring things out, I have become something of an expert on certain things (computers for example).
+With significant amounts of time invested in figuring things out, I have become something of an expert on certain things (computers, for example).
 Sadly, an increasing loss of cognitive function is ever-so-slowly robbing me of my storehouse of knowledge (and minutia).

-I bought my first computer 24 years ago.
+I bought my first computer almost 30 years ago.
 I started out with a DOS Vtech 286 and have owned numerous computers since.
-Currently, I have a Windows-based desktop computer I built, along with an iPad Pro.
+Currently, I have a Windows-based desktop computer I built, a newly acquired Lenovo Legion Laptop, and an iPad Pro.
 While I, at times, have Luddite tendencies, I do love owning new technology.
-Whether it is a new camera or the latest, greatest offering from Apple, I invest significant time in learning everything I can about my new purchase.
+Whether it is a new camera or the latest, greatest offering from Apple, I invest significant time learning everything I can about my recent purchases.

 I have broken, crashed, and screwed up more computers than I can count.
 Well, I could count them.
 Making lists of things is another thing l seem driven to do: how many jobs have I had, how many cars have I owned, how many houses have I lived in.
 That’s how my brain works.
-I don’t know that I understand it, it’s just how I am.
+I don’t know that I understand it; it’s just how I am.
 If I’m sitting in the doctor’s office impatiently waiting for my savior to walk through the door, I will occupy myself with counting how many ceiling tiles there are or some other silly game.
 Polly, did you know there are 43 ceiling tiles in this room?
-No, I didn’t, she says, smiling as she returns to reading a six month old issue of People Magazine.
-Polly, did you know that the tiles on the one end of the room are a different size from the tiles of this side?
+No, I didn’t, she says, smiling as she returns to reading a six-month-old issue of People Magazine.
+Polly, did you know that the tiles on the one end of the room are a different size from the tiles on this side?
 No answer, just a smile as she returns to the latest on Brad and Angelina.
-Polly, did you…no smile this time.
+Polly, did you . . . no smile this time.
 Time to silently play the ceiling tile game, I tell myself.

-My three oldest sons have a plethora of stories they could tell about their fathers obsession with perfection and order.
+My three oldest sons have a plethora of stories they could tell about their father’s obsession with perfection and order.
 They’ve watched me go to great pains to make sure this or that is level.
-My need to make sure the church pulpit was exactly in the middle of the center aisle is legendary.
-Right down to 1/32 of an inch.
+My need to make sure the church pulpit was exactly in the middle of the center aisle is legendary, right down to 1/32 of an inch.
 Back before we had HD television, I would obsess over cable roll in the TV picture.
 I’d check every connection, every cable, as I attempted to find the cause of the roll.
-While digital equipment has put an end to cable roll, rarely does a weekend go by when one of my sons doesn’t make a joke about there being something wrong with the TV’s picture quality.
+While digital equipment has put an end to cable roll, rarely does a year go by without one of my sons making a joke about there being something wrong with my TV’s picture quality.
 Ah, fond memories.

-In every area of my life I strive for perfection.
-It is a frequent topic of discussion during my visits to my counselor For all my striving to be perfect, I know I’m not.
+In every area of my life, I strive for perfection.
+It is a frequent topic of discussion during my visits with my counselor.
+For all my striving to be perfect, I know I’m not.
 I have character flaws and shortcomings that are ever-present reminders of my imperfections.
 However, as any perfectionist will tell you, knowing you have imperfections just makes you try all the harder to be perfect.

 Where did my drive for perfection come from?
 I wasn’t raised in a perfection-dominated home.
 My mother kept a clean, but cluttered house.
-If I wanted to play sports I could, but my parents never push me to excel.
+If I wanted to play sports, I could, but my parents never pushed me to excel.
 The same could be said for my schooling.
 There never was any pressure from my parents to be an exceptional student.
-By the time I got to high school I had learned how to get by, a smart kid, who with little effort, could get B’s and C’s.
+By the time I got to high school, I learned how to get by, a smart kid who could get B’s and C’s with little effort.
 So where exactly did my perfectionist tendencies come from?

 I am convinced that my battle with perfectionism and all its attendant problems stems from my religious upbringing.
 It goes something like this: A perfect God gave us a perfect Bible and he expects us to keep his commands perfectly.
-For 50 years, I believed the Bible to be the perfect Word of God. a direct revelation from God to me.
+I believed the Bible to be the perfect Word of God for fifty years — a direct revelation from God to me.
 In this perfect Bible are verses that speak of perfection.
 Verses such as:

 These are the generations of Noah: Noah was a just man and perfect in his generations, and Noah walked with God.
 Genesis 6:9